His 50+ published short stories have appeared in magazines and

 Eye’s Captivating Beginnings contest.

-In addition to a decade of editing IGMS, Schubert also served as Managing Editor of Diversity Woman Magazine, Executive Editor of NC Career Network Magazine, and in 2019 he was both a Fiction Editor and a Non-Fiction Editor for the online literary journal South 85.
+In addition to a decade of editing IGMS, Schubert also served three and a half years as Managing Editor of Diversity Woman Magazine, two and a half years as Executive Editor of NC Career Network Magazine, and in 2019 he was both a Fiction Editor and a Non-Fiction Editor for the online literary journal South 85.

 Schubert insists, however, that his greatest accomplishment came during college, when his self-published underground newspaper made him the subject of a professor's lecture in abnormal psychology.
-He is expected to graduate with his MFA from Converse College in Spartanburg, SC in June 2019.
+He holds a BA from Gettysburg College in Gettysburg, PA, and an MFA from Converse College in Spartanburg, SC.

 Learn more on his Wikipedia page.